Freestall Overview and cow behaviour:

 Ventilation is required to avoid cows expressing obvious signs of heat stress (i.e. panting) during warmer temperatures, leading to respiratory problems.
 Redpath Freestall barns promote generous cross-building air flow via sidewalls, and the span of the Redpath building at 10.65m is designed with this specifically in mind.
 Also with the optional roof ventilation system fitted this will maintain ideal optimum internal temperatures for the cows via Redpath fully automatic environmental controller and motor drives that directly control the roof vents.

 For optimal production and wellbeing, dairy cows should be provided with a constant supply of fresh, clean air.
-Frequently exchanging air removes or reduces the concentrations of dust, gases, odors, airborne disease organisms, and moisture.
+Frequently exchanging air removes or reduces the concentrations of dust, gases, odours, airborne disease organisms, and moisture.
 Maximizing natural ventilation is the first step toward improving ventilation.
 Natural ventilation relies on barn openings and orientation to remove heat and humidity from the animal’s environment.
 Exhausted air generally leaves the barn through sidewalls or ridge openings.
 Sidewalls allow for air, heat and humidity to be easily and continuously removed from the barn, which is particularly critical during the summer.

 Also check out Redpaths 100% effluent containment option HERE